Foraging in Scotland

 Wild strawberries and raspberries are often much smaller than their cultivated counterparts.
 Wild they are much more difficult to find in big quantities but the flavour of both is much bolder.
 Wild strawberries, which can be found in our gardens if you look closely, can be added to creamy puddings like crème brûlée or panna cotta and wild raspberries lend themselves well to sorbets.

 Ceps are one of the tastiest wild foods in season in Scotland from the beginning of September for around 3 weeks and found more commonly under beech, birch and Scots pine.
 Highly-flavoured and versatile they are used by our head chef in a number of different ways.
-Cep risotto is a dish that guests can enjoy on the market menu at Seasons restaurant or pickled as a starter served with garden baby root vegetables, goat’s cheese and black olive crumb.
+Cep risotto is a dish that guests can enjoy on the market menu at our restaurant or pickled as a starter served with garden baby root vegetables, goat’s cheese and black olive crumb.

 While the countryside and woodlands are great places to find and collect wild food you really need to know what you are picking.
 Reference books are a great way for novices to identify wild plants and fungi to make sure what you are picking is edible and not poisonous.
 It’s also important to ensure you can forage sustainably without harming woods or its wildlife.
 By collecting from areas where the flowers, leaves, fruits and seeds are growing in large quantities it means there is plenty for other foragers and wildlife and allows the plant to produce seeds and continue to grow.
 Avoid damaging the plant’s roots too.